DSPaul/COMPASS/README.md

 I created this project to solve a problem I had and as a learning opportunity.
 I eventually chose to release it publicly and open source because I believe others might find it useful as well.
 If you like this project and would like to contribute, there are many ways you can do so.

 - If you find a bug, please open a github issue and report it there so it can be fixed.
-Please include a clear explanation the nature of the bug and if possible steps to reproduce it.
+Please include a clear explanation of the nature of the bug and if possible steps to reproduce it.
 - If you have ideas for new features or improvements, you can put those in a github issue as well.
 - As for code contributions and pull requests, I am not currently looking for contributors.
 There are many reasons for this but [this video](https://www.youtube.com/watch?v=YIL5fuAUPiA) summarizes it pretty well.
 If you cannot help yourself however, all pull requests should be made against the dev branch.
 Dev gets merged into master with every new release.